Re-calibrate your career, constantly.

 The key to a happy, successful career is to constantly question and challenge yourself.

 Be aware of changes happening.
 In the workplace, in the industry, in the job market.
 Once you are employed we often forget to keep up with change (and can quickly find yourself left behind – which is problematic if you find yourself job hunting again).
 Are you still current in the marketplace?
 Are your skills keeping up with the times?
 Technology is advancing at a rapid pace, you don’t want to get left behind.
-Plus, self-learning is great for your morale, your knowledge base, your organization and your CV (read more about self-learning to accelerate your career!).
+Plus, self-learning is great for your morale, your knowledge base, your organisation and your CV.

 Think outside the office.